 You have about 10 weeks to ‘spend’ and even short ‘work stints’ or even work shadowing can improve the look of your CV.
 So maybe break the 10 weeks into manageable chunks.
 Then think of some of the ways you could spend these 1-2 week chunks: maybe volunteering, doing a short course, organising a student event, doing some pro bono work for a student consulting society, or building your LinkedIn profile and contacts.

 After your initial think maybe revisit your original internship objectives.
 What activities could help you achieve these objectives?
 Are there gaps on your CV that need attention?
 Maybe these gaps can be filled without committing all 10 weeks.
 It can be reassuring to have secured a ‘formal’ internship but this can also be quite restrictive.
 Approximately a third of small to medium organisations (SMEs) look to speculative applications to fill their open positions and this maybe higher for work experience opportunities.
 So objectives around this could include a list of skills or contacts to develop.
 Be creative – even researching the next internship opportunities is a positive narrative, particularly if you involve and facilitate fellow students in a similar position.

 Making a plan

 Once you have listed some potential objectives make a plan of action.
 First thing could be to share your ideas with fellow students or come to see us at LSE Careers.
-Also, why not have a look at our blogs on five ways of getting work experience this summer and five ways volunteering improves your chances of getting a job?
+Also, why not have a look at our blogs on six ways of getting work experience this summer and five ways volunteering improves your chances of getting a job?
 Making plan is a good way to take back control – particularly if you are feeling a bit deflated after some internship rejections.
 It can seem like a big thing not to have an internship but focus your energy and efforts on small manageable tasks to improve your situation.